Plactrix/TokoVoIP_v2/README.md

 - [ ] Allow radio channels to have x.xx channels instead of whole number channels
 - [ ] Recode NUI in react (because why not lol)
 - [ ] Add voice echo effects if your in a big room for example
+- [ ] Remove all vulnerable events
+- [ ] Rework all README's and add an in-depth document page for installation and FAQ

 Our Known-Bugs List:<br />
 • ws_server has outdated modules and may not install correctly for some users.
 We will be recoding this completely to solve this and to enhance performance and optimization.